miarobin/Tabula/README.md

+#TABULA
-#TABULA: A game for all those with too much time on their hands...
+A game for all those with too much time on their hands...
 Especially this version.
 Written as part of a First Year programming module in the Durham University Computer Science dept.

+To start, run the 'Game' class.
 RULES:
 1. Set the two players (either two computers, one computer one player, two players) as directed on screen.
 2. Start game.